philwantsfish/gdb_commands/README.md

 # pattern-create

-This command generates the same pattern aa the Metasploit tool pattern_create.rb.
+This command generates an acyclic pattern with a maximum length of 20280.
+This is the same pattern as the default output from the Metasploit pattern_create.rb tool.

 Example:
 ```